nathan-at-jisc/how-do-i-code/lesson-2/README.md

 Often in programming you want to perform an action based on information.
 An example of this might be if the user of a website is an administrator, you might want to show them different bits of information.
 Now, just doing an `if` statement is a massive over simplification of how authentication/authorization works, but the underlying logic is the same.

-Take the following code, here we're checking wether the `user` variable is equal to `admin`, and if it is we are outputing some text to the terminal/console.
+Take the following code, here we're checking wether the `user` variable is equal to `admin`, and if it is we are outputting some text to the terminal/console.

 ```js
 const user = "admin"